kubeshop/monokle/docs/helm.md

 ## **Editing of Values Files**

 If you're editing Helm Values files, Monokle will highlight all properties that have been referenced by any templates.
-The list of paths to template files is shown when hovering the highlighted value.
+The list of paths to template files is shown when hovering over the highlighted value.

 ![Helm Values References](img/helm-values-reference-1-8-0.png)